-- Right-click on the selected object(s), then select Arrange from the context menu and one of the available options. - Click on small triangle ▼ to the right of Arrange on the Standard toolbar to open the Position toolbar (Figure 132). - Click one of the arrangement tools on the Line and Filling toolbar. - Click on Shape > Arrange on the Menu bar and select an arrangement option. - Use the Arrange tools in Position and Size section in the Properties deck on the Sidebar. - Use a keyboard shortcut given below.
+- Right-click on the selected object(s), then select Arrange from the context menu and one of the available options. - Click on the triangle ▼ to the right of Arrange on the Standard toolbar to open the Position toolbar (Figure 135) and select one of the available tools. - Click one of the arrangement tools on the Line and Filling toolbar. - Click on Shape > Arrange on the Menu bar and select an arrangement option.

-Figure 132: Position toolbar
+Figure 135: Position toolbar